Adhesive Application - Machines and Tools

 Clamps - never enough in a carpentry workshop

-They say there are three things a carpenter will always say are not enough: time to do the project, work space and clamps.
-As far as I've seen, the problem of clamps is not site specific, it's universal.
-There are plenty of caps and T-shirts with the slogan "You can never have too many clamps" (You can never have too many clamps), so it has to be taken seriously 🙂 For an experienced carpenter the subject of clamps is certainly no longer an unknown.
-But how do you navigate the multitude of models if you're a beginner or thinking of fixing your broken chair yourself?
-Do you really need all kinds of clamps, bench and mobile vise, pliers and presses?
-Maybe not all of them, but some you really need.
+It is said that there are three things a carpenter will always say there aren't enough of: time to do the project, workspace and clamps.
+From what I've seen, the problem of clamps isn't site specific, it's universal.
+There are lots of hats and t-shirts with the slogan "You can never have too many clamps" (You can never have too many clamps), so it has to be taken seriously.🙂 For an experienced carpenter the subject of clamps is certainly no longer unfamiliar.
+But how to navigate the multitude of patterns if you're a beginner or thinking of repairing the broken chair yourself?
+Do you really need all kinds of clamps, bench and mobile clamps, pliers and presses?
+Maybe not all of them, but some of them you really need.

 clamp clamps